 - Take breaks from email and technology.
 Constant notifications and reminders of responsibility can compound the stress that causes burnout

 - Follow a detailed and orderly schedule.
-Time management can significantly reduce stress through minimizing surprises and increasing efficiencies
+Time management can significantly reduce stress by minimizing surprises and increasing efficiencies

 What If You’re Already Burnt Out?

 At this point, you or a salesperson can recover from burnout through a concerted effort, professional help, and a plan.
-Research points to the three Rs for soothing burnout: recognize, reverse, and reevaluate.
-Each of this practices is powered by a willingness to identify, admit, and act on the knowledge that there is a problem.
-Of course, the best course of action is to never let yourself or others fall that far.
+Research by the American Pharmacist Association points to the three Rs for soothing sales burnout: recognize, reverse, and reevaluate.
+Each of these practices is powered by a willingness to identify, admit, and act on the knowledge that there is a problem.
+But of course, the best course of action is to never let yourself or others fall that far.